hindman/optopus/README.md

 compelling ideas.
 The 2012 PyCon [video][docopt_vid] promoting the library is entertaining and wonderfully polemical in the best sense of the word — well worth the time of anyone interested in the subject.
-Watching the video in the early 2010s rekindled my interest in the Optopus project and helped me refine ideas I had been mulling over for a long time.
+Watching the video in the early 2010s rekindled my interest in the Argle project and helped me refine ideas I had been mulling over for a long time.

 In spite of those intellectual debts to this alternative tradition in argument parsers, my experiments with many libraries convinced me that both approaches — API-driven configuration and usage-syntax-driven configuration — have their strengths and weaknesses.
-Optopus aims to build on the strengths of each:
+Argle aims to build on the strengths of each:

 **Usage-syntax to define the core**.
-Optopus encourages the use of text as the primary mechanism to configure the command-line grammar and the logical relationships among the elements, along with the names to be used when referring to options, parameters, positionals, groups, and usage variants.
+Argle encourages the use of text as the primary mechanism to configure the command-line grammar and the logical relationships among the elements, along with the names to be used when referring to options, parameters, positionals, groups, and usage variants.
 It